MicrosoftDocs/iis-docs/iis/media/transform-manager/iis-transform-manager-readme.md

  For more information about how to adjust these settings, see     [Configuring Watch Folders](https://go.microsoft.com/?linkid=9735221) .

-    **Notes**
+    > [!NOTE]
+    >
+    >

-    - To reliably run the encoding tasks, your system must have a minimum of 3 GB of memory.
+    > - To reliably run the encoding tasks, your system must have a minimum of 3 GB of memory.
 On a 64-bit version of Windows, Expression Encoder opportunistically uses all of the memory that's available on your system.
 On a 32-bit version of Windows, memory usage is limited to 2 GB.
 However, if you have more memory available, you can configure Expression Encoder to recognize up to 3 GB.
 Expression Encoder has been compiled with the /LARGEADDRESSAWARE option, which enables you to increase the amount of memory to 3 GB if it's available.
 To enable this option, run the following command from an elevated command prompt: **BCDEDIT /Set IncreaseUserVa 3072**.
-    - The default **Expression Encoder 4 SP2** task in Transform Manager supports [GPU-Encoding](https://go.microsoft.com/?linkid=9770703) scenarios.
+    > - The default **Expression Encoder 4 SP2** task in Transform Manager supports [GPU-Encoding](https://go.microsoft.com/?linkid=9770703) scenarios.
 - **Running the Command Line task**.
 If you edit the default **Command Line** task in Transform Manager to run an executable program file, you must wrap the path to the executable program file name and the file-name extension in the command-line string in quotation marks if the path or file name contains spaces.
 For example, for an executable program file that is named My Program.exe, in the **Command line and arguments** box for the task, enter: "%DirectoryPath%\My Program.exe".
 - **Running the Maintenance command**.
 On a watch folder's **Maintenance** tab, you can use a Windows PowerShell cmdlet, an executable program file (.exe), a Windows command file (.cmd), or a batch file (.bat) that performs custom file maintenance actions.
 The file path that you enter in **Maintenance command** must also be wrapped in quotation marks if the path or file name contains spaces.
 For more information about how to configure Transform Manager to delete job and logs files from the computer when they're no longer needed, see [Running File Maintenance](https://go.microsoft.com/?linkid=9801074).
 - **Running the Command Line task on a network**.
 If you use the **Command Line** task to run an executable program file that is stored on a shared network, and you're using the local Task Scheduler to run jobs, the watch folder user account must have full permissions to the network share so that the task will run.